 A lot of people expect to get a decent amount of cash when selling with ThredUP.
 But in the end, they receive very little.

-If you send to ThredUP more luxurious and high-quality unwanted clothes, you might make more money, but don’t expect to make a lot for cheaper things.
+If you send ThredUP more luxurious and high-quality unwanted clothes, you might make more money, but don’t expect to make much for cheaper things.

 Who pays the most for used clothing?

-3 sites that sell clothes for you, doing (most of) the job, and paying best for your old clothes are:
+3 sites that sell clothes for you, do (most of) the job, and pay best for your old clothes are:

 - Tradesy (flat commission fee of $7.50 for items under $50, or 19.8% for items over $50)

 - Poshmark (for sales under $15, the fee is $2.95, if $15 or more, the fee is 20%)

 - Flyp (you will get 50-70% of the profit)